 - We will be going outside rain or shine, so please make sure you have the appropriate clothing for the weather. - Girls are expected to wear hats at all times when outside at camp. - Remember "a warm camper is a happy camper" and that wool, fleece and synthetic materials are warmer than cotton for ANY clothing items!
 Please ensure that ALL of your items are clearly labeled with names, especially sleeping bag bags!

-OVERNIGHT CAMP KIT LIST

-BED KO DLL: □ 1 □ 1 □ 1 warm sleeping bag sleeping mat - nothing that has to be blown up small pillow (or pillow case to stuff with clothes small tarp ope for tying bed roll CLOTH ING: Spark t-shirt (girls should travel to camp in it) 1 pairs of long pants 1 long sleeved shirts 2 changes of underwear OPTIONAL: □ 2 pairs of socks □ Warm pajamas □ Warm sweater/sweatshirt □ Warm bat (togue) □ Camera

-Gloves or mitts □ Book/quiet time activities□ Camp blanket
+Overnight Camp Kit List

+BED ROLL:

+☐ 1 warm sleeping bag☐ 1 sleeping mat - nothing that has to be blown up with a pump, please!

+☐ 1 small pillow (or pillowcase to stuff with clothes)

+☐ 1 small tarp

+☐ Rope or straps for tying bed roll

+☐ girls can bring a special stuffy for bedtime

+CLOTHING:

+☐ Spark t-shirt (girls should travel to camp in it)

+☐ 1 pairs of long pants

+☐ 1 long sleeved shirt

+☐ 2 changes of underwear

+☐ 2 pairs of socks

+☐ Warm pajamas

+☐ Warm sweater/sweatshirt

+☐ Warm hat (toque)

-Rain gear (water-proof jacket & pants) Camp blanket
+☐ Gloves or mitts☐ Rain gear (water-proof jacket & pants)

-Rain boots
+☐ Rain boots

-Outside shoes for dry weather L
+☐ Outside shoes for dry weather

-Indoor shoes or slippers
+☐ Indoor shoes or slippers

-OTHER ::
+indeer eness of emphasis

+OTHER:

-Flashlight & extra batteries
+☐ Flashlight & extra batteries

+☐ Sunscreen

-Sit-upon
+☐ Sit-upon

-Water bottle
+☐ Water bottle

+☐ Toothbrush/paste, soap, and other toiletries

+☐ Brush/comb

-Small towel & wash cloth
+☐ Small towel & wash cloth

-Daypack (school sized backpack)
+☐ Daypack (school sized backpack)

-Dishes (unbreakable plate, mug, bowl, fork, knife, spoon in a mesh bag)
+☐ Dishes (unbreakable plate, mug, bowl, fork, knife, spoon in a mesh bag)